 - In your Donations Report, you will be able to see which donations were matched and in what amount

-- A grant summary table will appear on your Mightycause page listing all live matching grants and showing the amount still available.
-(Clicking the badge on the Donate button will take users to the grant summary table.)
+- A grant summary block will appear on your Mightycause page listing all live matching grants and showing the amount still available.
+(Clicking the badge on the Donate button will take users to the grant summary.)

-Your matching grant tool is located on your page’s dashboard, in the Donations section.
+Your matching grant tool is located on your dashboard under the section "Fundraising."

 When you click “Matching Grants,” you’ll end up on your matching grants dashboard.

-Click the blue button on your matching grants dashboard that says “Add a New Grant.”
+Click the blue button on your matching grants dashboard that says “+ Create.”